iamolegga/nestjs-pino/README.md

 ### Extreme mode

-If you want to enable `extreme` mode you should read [pino extreme mode docs](https://github.com/pinojs/pino/blob/master/docs/extreme.md#extreme-mode).
+If you want to enable `extreme` mode you should read [pino extreme mode docs](https://github.com/pinojs/pino/blob/master/docs/extreme.md#extreme-mode) first.

 If you are ok with that, so you can configure module like this: